• Play the sound file

 The turmoil in Libya and elsewhere in the region has toppled or undermined North African dictators who negotiated a web of benefits from Europe, including aid and diplomatic standing, in return for stopping immigrants seeking to cross the Mediterranean.

-End quote.
 In other words, there's been a nice little bribery racket going on across the Mediterranean.
-Europe to North Africa: "Please, oh pur-lease, don't let all those desperate dark people come and overwhelm our nice tidy little continent."
+Europe to North Africa: "Please, oh pur-leez, don't let all those desperate dark people come and overwhelm our nice tidy little continent."
 North Africa to Europe: "Hey, no prob!
 We'll give you a nice deal on this: twenty billion a year, full diplomatic recognition … oh, and send us a regular supply of your nubile young women."

 Now the Euro-weenies are looking at the prospect of this whole bribery racket breaking down.
 With no coherent government in North Africa, people will be taking to the boats: first the North Africans themselves, then, when the word has crossed the Sahara, the surplus populations of countries with annual per capita GDP eighty dollars and total fertility rate six point something.